Frequently asked Questions

 A: Sorry, no.

-*Registration and Curriculum are extra and are paid upon registration.
-Registration (non-refundable) is $150 (for new students) and $75 (for returning students).
+Registration and Curriculum are extra and are paid upon registration.
+Registration (non-refundable unless not accepted) is $150 for new families and $75 for returning families

 Q: How much homework can be expected?

 A: As a general rule, a student can expect to do about 15 minutes of homework per grade level—1st grade 15 minutes, 2nd grade 30 minutes, etc.; however, students who use their time wisely will often not have homework.

 Q: Who are the teachers?

 A: Mrs. Marlana McKibben (K); Mrs. Karen Warren (1st-2nd Grades); Dr. Susan Kobes (3rd-6th Grades); Mrs. Cherie Terry (7th-10th Grades); Mr. and Mrs. Eric Kliskey (P.E.
 Coaches).